-If your life in Germany is mostly filled with new and exciting experiences, there are times where it doesn’t turn so much in your favor.
-Losing your job is one of those.
+If life in Germany is mostly filled with exciting experiences, applying to unemployment benefits is probably not one of those.

 In this case, you are faced with different options.
 Either you saw it coming and you have already secured your next job, or it came out of the blue and you best option will be to claim unemployment benefits in Germany.